The Blue Mouse

 The Blue Mouse (Die blaue Maus) is a 1928 German silent comedy film directed by Johannes Guter and starring Jenny Jugo, Harry Halm, and Brita Appelgren.
-The film was distributed in England by Gaumont in a sound version.
+The film was distributed in Britain by Gaumont in a sound version.
 While the sound version had no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
+It was shot at the Babelsberg Studios in Potsdam.
 The film's sets were designed by the art director Jacek Rotmil.

 Music

 The sound version featured a theme song entitled “Fanchon Waltz” by Pat Heale (words) and Walter Collins (music).